Conquest of Chile: Governor

 On September 11, 1541, Michimalonco attacked the Spanish and carried out the Destruction of Santiago, with only a handful of Spaniards barely surviving.
 Then Michimalonco applied the “empty war” which consisted of not giving the Spaniards any type of food or supplies so that they could go back to Peru.
 The Spanish barely resisted and there were a series of skirmishes between Spanish and Mapuche forces.

-After a large number of confrontations between the hosts of Valdivia and those of Michimalonco, at the end of 1543 the Spanish managed to finish controlling the valleys of Cachapoal, Maipo and Aconcagua with the conquest by Pedro de Valdivia of three forts that Michimalonco maintained in the Andean mountain range of the Aconcagua River, which causes the withdrawal of Michimalonco's forces towards the north.
+After a large number of confrontations between the hosts of Valdivia and those of Michimalonco, at the end of 1543 the Spanish managed to finish controlling the valleys of Cachapoal, Maipo and Aconcagua with the conquest by Pedro de Valdivia of three forts that Michimalonco maintained in the Andean mountain range of the Aconcagua River, which caused the withdrawal of Michimalonco's forces towards the north.

 In 1544 Michimalonco headed to the Limarí River valley to cut off land communications between Chile and Peru for the Spanish.
-Michimalonco becomes strong in this sector with its Mapuche contingent added to the contingent of its Diaguita allies.
+Michimalonco became strong in this sector with its Mapuche contingent added to the contingent of its Diaguita allies.
 After some victories against the Spanish advances, Pedro de Valdivia was forced to command his army himself and go to sustain the battle of Limarí, where the Mapuche-Diaguita hosts were defeated.
 Then Valdivia commanded Juan Bohon to found the city of La Serena in 1544 to guarantee that communications with Peru by land would not be interrupted again.
 The Juan Bautista Pastene expedition ventured to unexplored southern Chile in 1544.
 Arriving at the Bio-Bio River, started the Arauco War with the Mapuche people.
 The epic poem La Araucana (1576) by Alonso de Ercilla describes the Spanish viewpoint.

 The Spanish won several battles, such as the Andalien battle, and Penco battle in 1550.
 The victories allowed Valdiva to found cities on the Mapuche homelands, such as Concepcion in 1550, La Imperial, Valdivia, and Villarrica in 1552, and Los Confines in 1553.

 According to Pedro de Valdivia the Mapuche identified the Spanish as "ingas", meaning Incas, a word that stuck is now known under the form wingka meaning new-Inca.
 At the time of the initial contact Mapuches called horses "hueque ingas" in reference to the hueque according to Valdivia's letter to the Emperor.

 In 1553, the Mapuches held a council at which they resolved to make war.
 They chose as their "toqui" (wartime chief) a strong man called Caupolicán and as his vice toqui Lautaro, because he had served as an auxiliary to the Spanish cavalry; he created the first Mapuche cavalry corps.
 With six thousand warriors under his command, Lautaro attacked the fort at Tucapel.
 The Spanish garrison was unable to withstand the assault and retreated to Purén.
 Lautaro seized and burned the fort and prepared his army certain that the Spaniards would attempt to retake Tucapel.
 Valdivia mounted a counter-attack, but he was quickly surrounded.
 He and his army was massacred by the Mapuches in the Battle of Tucapel.